BaedouAdeniyi/SQL-DataCleaning-EDA/README.md

 GROUP BY stage
 ORDER BY frequency DESC;
 ```
-- **INSIGHT**: The top companies with the most layoffs are Google and Amazon, each with 12 recorded events, while most companies appear only once.
-Layoffs are concentrated in the United States, with fewer events in other countries.
-By company stage, Post-IPO companies and those with unknown stages experienced the majority of layoffs, suggesting that mature or unreported-stage companies face the highest workforce reductions.
+- **INSIGHT**: Most layoffs in the dataset are concentrated among a few companies and locations.
+Google and Amazon top the list with 12 records each, while most companies appear only once.
+The United States dominates the country-wise distribution, followed by India, Canada, the UK, and Germany.
+Layoffs span all company stages, with Post-IPO firms reporting the most, followed by Series B, Series C, and Unknown stages.
+Looking at headquarters, major tech hubs stand out: SF Bay Area, New York City, Boston, Bengaluru, Los Angeles, and Seattle, with London and Tel Aviv also featuring.
+Overall, layoffs are heavily concentrated in U.S.-based companies and tech hubs, though select international cities are also impacted.

 ### Step 4 : Missing data overview
 - **Goal**: To assess the completeness of the dataset by identifying columns with missing or null values.
 This helps understand potential gaps in the data and informs how missing information may impact subsequent analysis.